-Contact your Quartz Champion Service Team for more information on how to pay your monthly plan premium this way.
+Contact your Quartz Champion Service team for more information on how to pay your monthly plan premium this way.
 We will be happy to help you set this up.

-Option 4: Having your premium taken out of your monthly Social Security check
+Option 4: Having your plan premium taken out of your monthly Social Security check

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, contact your Quartz Champion Service Team.
+To change your payment method, contact you Quartz Champion Service Team for assistance.